PedroDrago/cub3D/README.md

 ### Bonus (Let's not do it please)
 - [ ] Wall colision (Find if there is still some bug with collision)
+- [ ] Minimap
     - [ ] Fix minimap bug where player dot is being duplicated sometimes
+    - [ ] Minimap will be weird when map is too big I guess, solve it with some scale based solution (shorten square size based on map width and height)
 - [ ] Sprite Animation
 - [ ] Camera movements with mouse
 - [ ] Doorks which can open and close